-- 1 Incoming containers should be cleaned, if necessary, before storage.
-Any activities performed on - 2 the incoming goods (e.g. fumigation) should not impact on the quality of the drug products.
-Stock - 3 should be rotated according to the first expiry, first out (FEFO) principle.
-Products should be - 4 handled and stored in such a manner as to prevent spillage, breakage, contamination and mix-ups. - 5 Those products that are nearing their expiry date/shelf life should be withdrawn immediately from - 6 saleable stock.
+Incoming containers should be cleaned, if necessary, before storage.
+Any activities performed on the incoming goods (e.g. fumigation) should not impact on the quality of the drug products.
+Stock should be rotated according to the first expiry, first out (FEFO) principle.
+Products should be handled and stored in such a manner as to prevent spillage, breakage, contamination and mix-ups.
+Those products that are nearing their expiry date/shelf life should be withdrawn immediately from saleable stock.

 Quarantined stock should be kept separate from approved stock.
 There should be a system in place to ensure that quarantined stock is not available for picking or returned to saleable stock inadvertently.
-An inventory of all quarantined product should be maintained and should include details such as date quarantined, batch numbers, expiry dates, quantities, reason for quarantining,

-- 11 disposition and date removed.
-This inventory may be maintained on a warehouse management - 12 system.
+An inventory of all quarantined product should be maintained and should include details such as date quarantined, batch numbers, expiry dates, quantities, reason for quarantining, disposition and date removed.
+This inventory may be maintained on a warehouse management system.

-13 11.7.
+11.7.
 Pest Control

-- 14 A pest control program should be in place.
+A pest control program should be in place.
 At a minimum this should include rodent control.
-Any - 15 recommendations made by a pest control service provider should be completed and recorded.
+Any recommendations made by a pest control service provider should be completed and recorded.

-16 11.8.
+11.8.
 Supply

-- 17 Prior to the dispatch of the pharmaceutical products, the supplier should ensure that the person or - 18 entity, e.g., transportation, is aware of the drug products to be distributed and complies with the - 19 appropriate storage and transport conditions.
-Controls should be in place to ensure the correct - 20 product is picked.
+Prior to the dispatch of the pharmaceutical products, the supplier should ensure that the person or entity, e.g., transportation, is aware of the drug products to be distributed and complies with the appropriate storage and transport conditions.
+Controls should be in place to ensure the correct product is picked.
 The product should have an appropriate remaining shelf life when it is picked

-21 11.9.
+11.9.
 Warranty Invoice

-- 22 Written procedures for the dispatch of drug products should be established along with the - generation of warranty invoice as per prescribed format on Form 2A under rule 19 and 30 of Drug Act 1976. - Records for the dispatch of drug products should be prepared and should include at least thefollowing information: - 27 i.
-Name of Drug product(s) - 28 ii.
-Batch No(s) with manufacturing and expiry dates - 29 iii.
-Dosage form - 30 iv.
-Quantity - 31 v.
-Date of dispatch - 32 vi.
-Entity responsible for the transportation, - 33 vii.
-Applicable transport and storage conditions - 34 viii.
-Complete business name and address - 35 ix.
-Status of the addressee (e.g., retail pharmacy, hospital etc.) - 36 x.
-Telephone number and names of contact persons

-- 1 xi.
-A unique number to allow identification of the delivery order - 2
+Written procedures for the dispatch of drug products should be established along with the generation of warranty invoice as per prescribed format on Form 2A under rule 19 and 30 of Drugs (Licensing, Registration and Advertising) Rules, 1976.

+Records for the dispatch of drug products should be prepared and should include at least the following information:

+- i.
+Name of Drug product(s) - ii.
+Batch No(s) with manufacturing and expiry dates - iii.
+Dosage form - iv.
+Quantity - v.
+Date of dispatch - vi.
+Entity responsible for the transportation, - vii.
+Applicable transport and storage conditions - viii.
+Complete business name and address - ix.
+Status of the addressee (e.g., retail pharmacy, hospital etc.) - x.
+Telephone number and names of contact persons - xi.
+A unique number to allow identification of the delivery order

-3 11.10.Cold Chain Practices
+11.10.
+Cold Chain Practices

-4 Delivery of products requiring controlled temperatures/cold chain should be in accordance with 5 the applicable storage and transport conditions as per guideline of DRAP on Good Cold Chain 6 Practices.
+Delivery of products requiring controlled temperatures/cold chain should be in accordance with the applicable storage and transport conditions as per guideline of DRAP on Good Cold Chain Practices.

-7 11.11.Product Disposal
+11.11.
+Product Disposal

-All products that are rejected in house, rejected when received as returns or recalled should, if instructed accordingly by the MAH/Registration holder, be destroyed in an appropriate and timely manner and in accordance with the DRAP's guidelines.
+All products that are rejected in house, rejected when received as returns or recalled should, if instructed accordingly by the MAH/Registration holder, be destroyed in an appropriate and timely manner and in accordance with the DRAP's guidelines and environmental guidelines.
 Certain products (e.g. narcotics and other controlled substances, etc.) may require special requirements for disposal that should be followed.
 The decision to dispose of products should be documented and recorded.
 Where the MA holder requests the return of waste product, this should be documented accordingly.

-14 11.12.Imports and Exports
+11.12.
+Imports and Exports